Downside PE and Sport

 - Be physically active for sustained periods of time

 The PE department have produced a curriculum map to inform parents and teachers which sports and activities will be covered throughout the school year for each year group.
 Our curriculum map has been designed to ensure that we are providing a broad and balanced program which meets the requirements of the National Curriculum for PE.

 Download the latest newsletter from Miss Hooker.
 You can view previous newsletters and other useful information on the Parents' Info page.

-New for 2016 - online payment facility for school trips, uniform, milk etc. online.
+Online payment facility for school trips, uniform, milk etc. online.
 For more information, click here.